russellgordon/ics4u-2023-24/src/site/notes/Tutorials/Using a Cloud-Hosted Database, Part 2.md

 > [!TIP]
 >
-> We first learned about the environment in [[Creating a To-do List App, Part 3#Add the context\|part 3 of this tutorial series]], when using SwiftData to persist information.
+> We first learned about the environment in [[Activities/Using Observable Classes, Part 2#3 – Add the context\|when learning to use SwiftData]] to persist information earlier this year.

 If you insert the view model instance into the environment from a root view, all subviews will have access to it through the environment.